bcgov/sso-requests/examples/confidential-express/README.md

 ## Getting Started

 To run this example,
-you will need a public keycloak client you can use.
+you will need a confidential keycloak client you can use.
 If you have generated one with our self-service [webapp](https://bcgov.github.io/sso-requests/), copy the installation json you receive into `keycloak.json`.
 To run locally ensure that your client allows `http://localhost:3000` as a valid